obeli-sk/obelisk/README.md

 ## Core principles
 * Schema first, using [WIT](https://component-model.bytecodealliance.org/design/wit.html) as the interface specification between workflows and activities.
-* Local first development, single process, with an escape hatch for external activities (planned).
 * Backend developer's delight
+    * Single process for running the executor, wasm workflows and wasm activities, with an escape hatch for external activities (planned).
     * Automatic retries on errors, timeouts, workflow executions continuing after a server crash.
     * Observability (planned)
     * Time traveling debugger (planned), ability to replay and fork existing workflow executions.